Independent Legal Advice

 - The legal advice must be given by an independent solicitor, in order to avoid conflicts of interest.

-- Before, legal advice used to be given in person, during a face to face meeting.
+- In the past, legal advice used to be given in person, during a face-to-face meeting.
 However, you can now get independent legal advice online, via video conference.
 This is a service we can help with.

 - Skip to our Frequently Asked Questions for other details or a breakdown of costs.